mregger/link_state_router/README.md

   - [DONE] Write the Nodes class.
 Each class should be able to encode/decode messages the sam
   - [DONE] Get a message from Alice to Bob
   - Test network with different topologies, and filetypes.
-  - Get Bob to send a message back to Alice
+  - [DONE] Get Bob to send a message back to Alice
   - Measure echo latency